jtipsn/jamnat-github.io/index.md

 - Visit [GitHub.com](https://github.com) - use your UoA email to sign up if you haven't already.
 When signing up skip all the set up for now.

 ### 1.2 Install Git on Your Computer
-- Go to [Git's download page](https://git-scm.com/downloads) and download the version for your operating system: Windows or Mac.
+- Go to [Git's download page](https://git-scm.com/downloads) and download the version for your operating system under "standalone installer".
 - Follow the installation instructions.
 Choose the default options on everything!

 ---